Repairs: who is responsible?

 - Replacing domestic plugs and fuses

-- Replacing lightbulbs
+- Replacing lightbulbs and fluorescent tubes

 - Replacing dustbins, including wheelie bins

 - Replacing plugs and chains on sinks, baths and basins

 - Replacing toilet seats

 - Replacing batteries in smoke detectors and carbon monoxide alarms

 - Replacing door handles, latches, letter boxes, door knockers and doorbells (except communal door entry systems)

 - Sweeping the chimneys as often as necessary to prevent fires

 - Managing condensation in your home